zharifzubaidi/roboteq_ros/README.md

 **Note from Zharif:**

 This repository is a modified version of Doan's where I used it for a Roboteq SBL2360T driver with a differential mobile robot configuration.
 I just changed some configuration, parameters and will provide extra walkthrough for newcomers (and future me) to understand the driver.
-Additional notes will be added from time to time especially guides and further explaination on the queries and how to use the driver.
+Additional notes will be added from time to time especially guides and explainations on how to use the driver.

 **Credit:**